Wellington Airport: Development

 Wellington's original domestic terminal was built as a temporary measure inside an existing corrugated iron hangar, originally used to assemble de Havilland aircraft.
 It was known for being overcrowded, leaky and draughty.

 An international terminal was opened in 1977.
 An upgrade of the domestic terminal, budgeted at NZ$10 million, was announced in 1981, but by 1983 the plans were shelved after cost projections more than doubled.
 The terminal was extensively refurbished in 1987 by Air New Zealand, and Ansett New Zealand built a new terminal as an extension to the international terminal when it commenced competing domestic air services in 1987.

 In 1999 a new domestic terminal opened, linked to the international terminal.
 Designed by architect Jon Craig from Craig Craig Moller, the three-storey terminal has an open-plan retail, refreshment and seating area with a long glass wall overlooking the runway.
 Five new airbridges were also included in the development.
 In 2003, the airport installed a large statue of Gollum on the outside of the terminal in order to promote the world premiere of The Lord of the Rings: The Return of the King.
 This Gollum was later removed, and a new sculpture of Gollum catching a fish was installed inside the terminal.
-In 2013 two one-tonne eagles with wingspans of 15 metres were installed inside the terminal to promote the second film in the The Hobbit film series.
+In 2013 two one-tonne eagles with wingspans of 15 metres were installed inside the terminal to promote the second film in The Hobbit film series.
 Wētā Workshop contributed another Hobbit art installation in 2014—a statue of Smaug the dragon.
 In 2025, the eagles were replaced with another Wētā Workshop sculpture of Te Manu Muramura, a local mythological spirit bird of Wellington Harbour.

 On 19 February 2008, Wellington Airport announced the proposed design for a new, expanded international terminal.
 The design, by Studio Pacific Architecture and Warren and Mahoney, was a deliberate departure from traditional airport terminal design.
 Featuring round structures covered in weathered copper, the design aroused a great deal of controversy and was nicknamed "The Rock".
 "The Rock" opened in October 2010.

-In 2022, Fulton Hogan commenced work on the rebuilding of the apron.
+In 2022, Fulton Hogan commenced work on rebuilding the apron.